 - ongoing session (50 mins) $185

-In-person: Please contact for availability.
+In-person or online: Please contact for availability.

-This collaborative space brings together mental health professionals seeking to enhance their clinical expertise and support their personal and professional development.
+This collaborative space brings together therapists/mental health professionals seeking to enhance their clinical expertise and support their personal and professional development.
 This will be a process-oriented and arts-based consultation group which offers members an engaging and warm environment for exploration, and personal and professional growth.

 Arts-based practices have been shown to support clinical insight, emotional regulation, reduce burnout, and foster resilience among mental health professionals.
 As therapists, engaging in arts-informed reflective methodology allows us to explore the emotional and relational dimensions of our work through creative modalities.
 This approach integrates response art, metaphor work, and imaginal modalities to deepen understanding of therapeutic encounters.